Reconstruction in the Calder\'on problem on a fixed partition from finite and partial boundary data: Abstract

 \section{Abstract}

 This short note modifies a reconstruction method by the author (Comm.~PDE, 45(9):1118--1133, 2020), for reconstructing piecewise constant conductivities in the Calder\'on problem (electrical impedance tomography).
-In the former paper, a layering assumption and the local Neumann-to-Dirichlet map was needed since the piecewise constant partitioning also was assumed unknown.
-Here I show how to modify the method in case the partitioning is known, for general piecewise constant conductivities and only a finite number of partial boundary measurements.
+In the former paper, a layering assumption and the local Neumann-to-Dirichlet map were needed since the piecewise constant partition also was assumed unknown.
+Here I show how to modify the method in case the partition is known, for general piecewise constant conductivities and only a finite number of partial boundary measurements.
 Moreover, no lower/upper bounds on the unknown conductivity are needed.

 \KEY Calder\'on problem, electrical impedance tomography, partial data reconstruction. \EndKEY

 \MSC 35R30, 35Q60, 35R05, 47H05. \EndMSC